figuerom16/zjax/Readme.md

 ### Using a ZJAX Action as a `z-swap` trigger

-***NOT YET IMPLEMENTED***

 Sometimes it makes sense to trigger a `z-swap` action only once a `z-action` has completed successfully.
-For example, a `z-action` could be used to create a custom confirmation modal.
-And the `z-swap` should only happen when/if the user clicks the modal's "yes" button.
+For example, a `z-action` could be used to await confirmation before executing a dangerous action.

 ZJAX makes this very simple.